 In October of 1986, the Guild held its first show at Amherst Masonic Hall.
 Subsequent shows have been held in the much larger and brighter space of Amherst College’s LeFrak Gymnasium; and, in 1999, our show space was doubled when Amherst College allowed us to use the “Cage” for vendors, additional displays, and the food vendor.
-Each show has been a wondeful showcase for the work of Guild members and other quilt makers from New England and beyond.
+In 2023, the show was held at Hampshire College.
+Each show has been a wonderful showcase for the work of Guild members and other quiltmakers from New England and beyond.

-As the Guild has grown, its activities have kept pace with changing trends and the interest of its members.
-Workshops and lectures are offered two to three times a year, using the talents of our own members in addition to local and nationally know quilt makers.
+As the Guild has grown, its activities have kept pace with changing trends and the interests of its members.
+Workshops and lectures are offered two to three times a year, using the talents of our own members in addition to local and nationally known quiltmakers.
 Our efforts also benefit the community at large through a variety of charitable activities.
 We help the New England Quilt Museum and the Massachusetts Quilt Documentation Project monetarily and by volunteering time.

 The Guild’s current membership consists of more than 100 individuals with a wide variety of interests, skill levels, and talents from all corners of the Pioneer Valley and beyond.